SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 Not the war dogs—they were fanatics.

 “What’s this?” the Taxiarch called out with a hungry grin.
 “Allies of the alien?”
 He was projecting confidence.
-Trying to muster his wary soldiers.
+Trying to muster his wary [[Soldier|soldiers]].

 Sir John ignored the war dog, tilted his head toward the alien.
 “Embers?”